Sea angel

-Sea angels (clade Gymnosomata) are a large group of small free-swimming sea slugs, not to be confused with Cnidarians (Jellyfish and other similar creatures), classified into six different families.
+Sea angels (clade Gymnosomata) are a large group of small free-swimming sea slugs, classified into six separate families.
 They are pelagic opisthobranchs in the clade Gymnosomata within the larger mollusc clade Heterobranchia.
-Sea angels were previously referred to as a type of pteropod.
+Sea angels were previously considered to be pteropods.

-Sea angels are also sometimes known as "cliones" but this is potentially misleading because the family Clionidae is just one of the families within this clade.
+Sea angels are also sometimes known as "sea butterflies" but this is potentially misleading because the family Clionidae is just one of the families within this clade, and the term "sea butterfly" is also applied to the shelled Thecosomata.

 Recent molecular data suggest the Gymnosomata form a sister group to the Thecosomata (other planktonic, weakly or nonmineralized gastropods), but this long-standing hypothesis has also had some recent detractors.
-Fossils of the group go back to the Middle Frasnian stage of the Late Devonian period.

 Distribution

 These organisms have a wide geographic range, from polar regions, under sea ice, to equatorial (tropic) seas.
+From spring to autumn, sea angels live at a depth of 200 m in the Sea of Okhotsk.
+In winter, they migrate to the coast of north Hokkaido with drift ice.

 Description

 In this clade, the foot of the gastropod has developed into wing-like flapping appendages (parapodia) and larval sea angels discard their embryonic shells a few days after hatching.
 Both adaptations suit their free-swimming oceanic lives.
 The adaptations also explain the common name sea angel and the scientific name of the order: From Greek gymnos meaning "naked" and soma meaning "body".

+The lack of a heavy shell for gymnosomes allows them to hover on the upper water surfaces for longer periods, along with a streamlined body that reduces the drag coefficient.
+Also, gymnosomes have a low aspect ratio which aids them to maneuver and accelerate quickly.

 Sea angels are gelatinous, mostly transparent, and very small, with the largest species (Clione limacina) reaching 5 cm.
 C. limacina is a polar species; those found in warmer waters are far smaller.
 Some species of sea angels feed exclusively on sea butterflies; the angels have terminal mouths with the radula common to mollusks, and tentacles to grasp their prey, sometimes with suckers similar to cephalopods.